zhanglj37/zhanglj37.github.io/Publications_Projects.md

 ​

-**Note: \* indicates correspondent author, Advances in Psychological Science (in Chinese) is the most cited journal in Chinese Psychology.**
+**Note: \* indicates correspondent author, Advances in Psychological Science was rated as one of the most influential Chinese journal, 2019.**

 [Journal Article] **Zhang, L.J.**, Wei, X.Y., Lu, J.Q., Pan, J.H.* (accepted).
 Lasso Regression: From Explanation to Prediction. *Advances in Psychological Science (in Chinese).*